 These are just the observable effects.
 What worries me more is that even when people do listen to each other, there is too much emphasis on individuals and their progress on tasks.
 Who does what?
 Which tasks are done?
 Which tasks are blocked?
 There is little to no emphasis on the team achieving its goal and commitments — which, paradoxically, they do emphasize in the context of releases and projects.

 Think about it.
 Teams use project charters to identify the business value they’ll add, given needs and constraints.
 They plan releases: what they’ll actually deliver, given a time-box.
-Every iteration, they identify a shared goal: working together, we’ll have produced X when the week or two are over.
+Every sprint, they identify a shared goal: working together, we’ll have produced X when the two weeks are over.
 So when they meet daily and each person answers The Three Questions, the emphasis shifts to individual progress and appearing busy.
-That’s not teamwork.

 What can you do instead of having everyone answer these rote questions?
 Ask the entire team a different, single question: “What are we going to do next to maximize our chance of achieving the iteration goal?”